Free tool

 How much electrical power to contract at home

-Your contracted power (in kW) sets how much electricity you can use at once before the RCD or the ICP trips.
-Contract too much and you pay an unnecessary fixed charge every month; contract too little and the power cuts out when several powerful appliances run together.
-The sweet spot is adding up the power of what you own and applying a simultaneity factor, because everything almost never runs at once.
+Contracted power (in kW) sets how much electricity you can use at once.
+Contract too much and you pay an unnecessary fixed charge; contract too little and the meter or power-control function may interrupt supply when several appliances overlap.
+The RCD has a different role: protection against current leakage.

 What affects the power you need